AdaCore/gnatcoverage/testsuite/tests/U204-026-arch-mix/README.md

 apt install -y sshpass
 ```

+In order for the update to work on windows, push the contents of your branch to
+the eng/das/cov/gnatcoverage origin remote.

 Then, to update instrumentation and trace artifacts for all hosts / targets,
 run the `update.sh` script.